theADAMJR/acrd.app/README.md

 - Channels and roles of a specific guild are publically available through the API
   - Used to provide more user-friendly select options
   - This is to also to avoid rate limiting
+- Keep the API, Server, and bot isolated to avoid extra bundle size, or your bot tokens being bundled on the client side (not good)
+  - Just avoid associating any tokens or secrets with the webapp itself
+  - This also applies to the bot

 ---